hazelcast/hazelcast/docs/design/sql/04-parallel-execution.md

 Neither partition pool nor Hazelcast Jet pool designs are applicable to Hazelcast Mustang because they lack balancing capabilities.

 Third, it should be possible to execute some messages in order.
-That is, if message `A` is received before message `B`, then it should be executed before `B`.
 For example, for the ordered stream, the N-th batch should be processed before the (N+1)-th batch, as described in [[1]] (p.
 1.3)

 ### 2.1 General Design